 Line 5 is also at the king’s position while line 2 represents the lower trigram Kan and exhibits sincerity and trust.
 Therefore line 2 is sincere and serves the king with loyalty.
 Gifts are bestowed three times by the king for its performance.

-The interaction between the king and the marshal is seen in the association between lines 2 and 5: if they can exchange positions, the inner upper trigram would become Gen (keeping still, the mountain) and the lower trigram would become Kun.
-Gen is a hand, which faces downward like handing over gifts, while Kun is signified as receptiveness, i.e. receiving gifts.
+The interaction between the king and the marshal is seen in the association between lines 2 and 5: if they can exchange positions forming hexagram Bi (8), intimate independence, the inner upper trigram would become Gen (keeping still, the mountain) and the lower trigram would become Kun1.
+Gen is a hand, which faces downward like handing over gifts, while Kun1 is signified as receptiveness, i.e. receiving gifts.

 In accordance with the etiquette of Zhou, the so-called triple bestowal is the most honored offer: the first is to offer a noble post; the second, clothing; and the third, horses and a carriage.

-Commentary on the image: At the core position of Shi (troops) it is auspicious, (which enables one) to receive the king’s devotion and care.
-The king offers (a government post and gifts, respectively) three times, (by virtue of which) he embraces the world.
+Commentary on the image: Occupying the core position of Shi (troops) is auspicious, which enables one to receive the king’s devotion and care.
+The king thrice gives order to confer a government post and gifts, by virtue of which he embraces the world.